min2ha/ukwa-site/content/target/53322/index.en.md

   "subject": "UK General Election 2017"
 }

-# JustGiving: Weʼve raised £570 to Help fund Hugo Sugg stand in the General Election 2017 as an Independent candidate for South Hackney and Shoreditch Constituency.

 An online crowd funding campaign for Hugo Sugg hoping to run as an Independent candidate for Hackney South and Shoreditch in the UK General Election 2017.